MarinellaSimone/2021_DataScienceAcademy/README.md

 # DataScienceAcademy
-This is a collection of Notebooks produced with Python while attending the Master in Data Science.
+This is a collection of Notebooks produced with Python while I was attending the Master in Data Science.